-If you are a yoga lover and found in most yoga classes, or practice yoga at home, even if you have just started practicing yoga, Wherever and whenever you practice, a proper yoga mat is essential, because yoga mats are used for cushioning and traction, when you asana or pose.
+If you are a yoga lover and found in most yoga classes, or practice yoga at home, even if you have just started practicing yoga, Wherever and whenever you practice, a proper yoga mat is essential, because yoga mats are used for cushioning and traction, when you do asana or pose.
 However, in modern times with the choice of yoga mats made of various materials in the market, it becomes a bit difficult to choose the best yoga mat materials.

 Since the materials used in yoga mats are not only more important to your practice but also make you more comfortable and stable in your poses and are also a safety gauge for overall health.

 Each material has its own pros and cons.
-Some mats are comfy and cushiony, while others are snuggly and portable; Others are more durable, you may also want your mat to be eco-friendly.
+Some mats are comfy and cushiony, while others are snuggly and portable; Others are more durable, and you may also want your mat to be eco-friendly.

 An awareness of the positive and negative aspects of each yoga mat material before you can have an idea of what characteristics would be better or worse for you and your routine, and accordingly, decide on the right yoga mat for you.
 (It will help you select a mat that fits your personal needs).